 Provided the burden of proof is surmounted, Ohio provides substantial monetary compensation for electrical injuries.
 Ohio has damages cap on certain personal injury awards but those damages caps generally do not apply in traumatic eye injury cases.
 Compensation may be awarded for the following elements where the evidence supports the elements:

-If you have questions about the root cause of a traumatic eye injury case or the available legal remedies to improve the quality of life or medical care, call The Lyon Firm (800) 513-2403.
+If you have questions about the root cause of a traumatic eye injury case or the available legal remedies to improve the quality of life or medical care in Ohio, call The Lyon Firm (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer those critical questions.